Trump may send U.S. troops to Mexico border, but migrants undeterred

 Trump and his fellow Republicans have sought to make the caravan and immigration into major issues before the Nov.
 6 elections, in which Republicans are battling to keep control of Congress.

+The reports offered few details.
+A White House official said “a wide range of administrative, legal and legislative options” were being considered, but that no decisions had been made.

+The possibility of executive action to lock out any migrants in the caravan and the likely positioning of more soldiers at the U.S. border with Mexico could energize Trump supporters at the ballot box.
+Any ban would face likely legal challenges.

-U.S. Homeland Security Secretary Kirstjen Nielsen said in an interview with the Fox News Channel that her department had asked the Pentagon for help to bolster its capabilities, including for “some air support ... some logistics, planning, vehicle barriers, engineering.”
+U.S. Homeland Security Secretary Kirstjen Nielsen said in an interview with Fox News Channel that her department had asked the Pentagon for help to bolster its capabilities as it polices the border, including asking for “some air support ... some logistics, planning, vehicle barriers, engineering.”

-She said the requested support was meant to help better protect the Department of Homeland Security’s (DHS) agents and ports of entry.
-How to meet the request is up to the Department of Defense, Nielsen added.

-The preliminary DHS request could require deploying between 800 and 1,000 active-duty troops, two U.S. officials said, speaking on condition of anonymity.
+The DHS request could require deploying between 800 and 1,000 active-duty troops, two U.S. officials said, speaking on condition of anonymity.

 The U.S. military is prohibited from carrying out civilian law enforcement on American soil unless specifically authorized by Congress.